dinki/View-Assist/View Assist dashboard and views/README.md

   *  Camera
 * Install the updated blueprint.  [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fraw.githubusercontent.com%2Fdinki%2FView-Assist%2Frefs%2Fheads%2Fviewassist-dashboard2.0%2FView_Assist_control_automations%2Fblueprint-devicecontrol.yaml)
 * Use the above blueprint to configure/reconfigure your VA devices

+!!!IMPORTANT!!!
+Any changes to the blueprint will REQUIRE a restart of Home Assistant to take effect